Xamdes/survey/README.md

 ## About

-Create a website containing information about myself and what I've learned so far at Epicodus.
-Created using Bootstrap classes such as container-fluid, well, panel, row and column.
-Features all projects made as of 05/25/2018.
-Including links to the projects GitHub Pages and their GitHub Repositories.
+Create a website to practice forms.

 ## Technology Used